Working with source-git #

 Sync the state into dist-git

-And you are able to utilize all features of Packit-as-a-Service: RPM builds of PRs, tests on those builds, and getting feedback in pull (merge) requests.
+And you are able to utilize all features of Packit Service: RPM builds of PRs, tests on those builds, and getting feedback in pull (merge) requests.

 Let’s have a look at source-git repo for systemd package: